 The calculation of the PLR by the UE and by the UPF is based on the following mechanism.
 It is assumed that the PLR should be calculated for a target QoS flow, however, the same mechanism applies when the PLR should be calculated for the default QoS flow.

-- The UE requests from UPF to start counting the number of received UL packets by sending a PMF-PLR Count Request message.
+- The UE requests from UPF to start counting the number of received UL packets by sending a PMF-PLR Count Request message over the target QoS flow.
 The UPF starts counting of the received UL packets over the target QoS Flow and over the access network which the PMF-PLR Count Request message was received from.
-The UE starts counting the transmitted UL packets over the target QoS Flow and access network when it receives a PMF-PLR Count Response message from UPF.
+The UE starts counting the transmitted UL packets over the target QoS Flow and access network when it sends a PMF-PLR Count Request message to UPF.

-- The UE requests from UPF to report the number of counted UL packets by sending a PMF-PLR Report Request message.
-The UPF sends a PMF-PLR Report Response message including the number of UL packets counted since it received the last PMF-PLR Count Request message.
+- The UE stops the counting and requests from UPF to report the number of counted UL packets by ending a PMF-PLR Report Request message over the target QoS flow.
+The UPF stops the counting and sends a PMF-PLR Report Response message over the QoS flow including the number of UL packets counted since it received the last PMF-PLR Count Request message.

-NOTE: A PMF-PLR Report Request message can also indicate to UPF to start counting packets if the UE wants to measure the Packet Loss Rate again.
+NOTE 1: A PMF-PLR Report Request message can also indicate to UPF to start counting packets if the UE wants to measure the Packet Loss Rate again.